lilwasser/Linear-Regression/README.md

 _*Data Cleaning*_

-Algorithms:
-- build a linear regression in python, using techniques such as:
-—> feature engineering
-—> add polynomial and interaction features
-—> regularization
-- rigorous model selection and evaluation (proper validation and testing) required

-and movie profiles using BeautifulSoup
-acquisition: web scraping put links
-	•	storage: flat files
-	•	sources: (as listed below or any other publicly available information)
-	•	movie: boxofficemojo.com, imdb.com
-	•	sports: sports-reference.com
-   - primary data must be scraped
-- have a continuous, numerical target variables to predict (GROSS), 1000+ data points and 10+ features
-- feature engineering & selection challenges
--

 ** I started off by scraping data from Box Office Mojo using Beautiful Soup and Python's Pandas package ** Next, I standardized the data by clearing white space, dropping unecessary columns, and cleaning up any extraneous data.
 ** In doing Exploratory Data Analysis, I narrowed down the key features to do my regression analysis of based on coefficient size.